 Unlike other genealogy search websites, there is no transcription of the record when you search for your ancestors.
 This can be a good thing and a bad thing as well.

 Let me explain.

 It’s bad because YOU have to read the record yourself.
 Ineligible or fancy writing will slow down your research.

 However, you won’t have to deal with transcription errors.
 So without these then you don’t have to worry about misinformation.
 You just look at the source.

-Even though you don’t get a transcription of the record you do get some background information which can help you.
+Even though you don’t get a transcription of the record you do get some background information that can help you.

-Once you have found a relevant record you can learn more about it by clicking on the “About Image” button.
-From here you can learn the source of the record/image, as well as make a correction if need be.
+Once you find a relevant record you can learn more about it by clicking on the “About Image” button.
+From here you can learn the source of the record/image, as well as correct if need be.

 Military Records to be found at Fold3

 This site covers various kinds of documentation from many wars and conflicts.
 You are probably wondering what wars are covered on this site and whether it can help you with your research.